 - your ‘personal’ trading company in which you’re an officer or employee

-For example, you personally own a shop from which you trade in partnership with your brother.
-You have a 3/5 interest in the assets of the partnership and your brother 2/5.
-You reduce your involvement in the business so the interest is altered to 1/5 for you and 4/5 for your brother.
+For example, you personally own a shop from which you trade in partnership.
+You have a 3/5 interest in the assets of the partnership and your partner 2/5.
+You reduce your involvement in the business so the interest is altered to 1/5 for you and 4/5 for your partner.

 The ‘associated’ asset must have been in use for the purpose of the business throughout the period of one year up to the date of your withdrawal, or if earlier, the cessation of the business.